- If Valoran is not working, you can update your graphics card driver or reinstall the game.

 - Why is Valorant not responding?

 1. Run the game in compatibility mode

-- Under the Compatibility tab, tick the box of Run this program in compatibility mode for, then choose an older OS.
+2. Under the Compatibility tab, tick the box of Run this program in compatibility mode, then choose an older OS.

-If you updated Windows, it can prevent you from running Valorant on your system or even cause a compatibility error to appear, ultimately derailing your efforts to play the game.
+Updating Windows can prevent you from running Valorant on your system or even cause a compatibility error, ultimately derailing your efforts to play the game.

 In such a situation, try to run the game in compatibility mode and check whether you can resolve the issue.